skilion/skilion.github.io/content/blog/clean-code-chapter-3.md

 Function that use output arguments are confusing and should be avoided in general.
 It's not immediate to understand that an argument is an output and you certainly have to look the definition.

-Output arguments were widely used before object oriented (OO) programming, however in an OO language the need for output arguments disappears because when you are a calling a method, the object owning it is the intended ouput argument (`this`).
+Output arguments were widely used before object oriented (OO) programming, however in an OO language the need for output arguments disappears because when you are a calling a method, the object owning it is the intended output argument (`this`).

 ```c#
 void addCheese(Pizza pizza, Cheese cheese);